Anton Peschka: Biography

 After receiving a commercial education, he took his first art lessons with Robert Scheffer.
 He then studied at the Academy of Fine Arts, Vienna, with Christian Griepenkerl.
-He befriended his fellow student, Egon Schiele and, in 1914, married Schiele's sister, Gertrude.
+He befriended his fellow student, Egon Schiele, and, in 1914, married Schiele's sister, Gertrude.

 He exhibited at the Vienna Künstlerhaus from 1910 to 1919 and, from 1922 to 1935, was a member of the Hagenbund.
 He won a competition for designing stamps in 1921 and another for designing banknotes in 1925.

 In 1923, Fritz Karpfen wrote enthusiastically about Peschka in his overview of Austrian art: “His paintings are penetrating, blasting through conventional shapes while happily constructing a new exposition...
 You feel that this is an artist able to achieve something great, who has within him the means to do this.”

-He specialized in nudes and landscapes; both heavily influenced by the work of his brother-in-law.
+He specialized in nudes and landscapes, both heavily influenced by his brother-in-law's work.
 His paintings may be seen in the Albertina and the Vienna Museum.
 A street in the Viennese district of Hietzing has been named after him.

-His son, Anton, (1914–1997), also became a painter.
+His son, Anton (1914–1997), also became a painter.

-Today his works can be seen in:
+Today, his works can be seen in: